Hawaii vs. UNLV NCAA Football Odds, Plays and Insights | November 13, 2021

 UNLV Stats and Trends

-- This year, the Rebels have an against-the-spread record of 4-3 in their seven games as an underdog of 2.5 points or more.
+- This season, the Rebels have an ATS record of 4-3 in their seven games as an underdog of 3 points or more.

-- UNLV's games this season have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- UNLV's games this year have gone over the total in four out of eight opportunities (50%).

-- This season the Rebels have 15 turnovers, six fewer than the Rainbow Warriors have takeaways (21).
+- The Rebels have turned the ball over 15 times, six fewer times than the Rainbow Warriors have forced turnovers (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.